lindacom/php/projects/README3.md

    }
    ?>
 ```
-Labelling array elements
+Labelling array elements (associative array)
 ------------------------------
-Instead of using keys you can assign a label to an array value
+Instead of using keys you can assign a label to an array value.
+The advantage is that it is easier to select the element you want.

 ```